Food High in Sulfur

 And yet, some people can’t tolerate sulfur in large quantities.
-Sulfur sensitivity looks a lot like a histamine reaction, including hives, itchiness, asthma, headaches, nausea, fatigue, flushing, and brain fog.
+Sulfur sensitivity looks a lot like a histamine reaction.
+Symptoms include hives, itchiness, asthma, headaches, nausea, fatigue, flushing, and brain fog.

 For people who have a sensitivity to sulfur (or sulfites, which are sulfur atoms complexed with three oxygen atoms), foods and supplements high in the sulfur-containing amino acids can be a problem.
 Foods high in thiols seem to be especially troublesome (for a list of them, see here.)